 5. Leave everything in default mode

 This is one of the biggest mistakes that users do.
 They will configure the router and in the process of doing so they will actually mess up a lot of the settings.
-At the same time many a times people start using wifi router the way it came to them.
+At the same time, many times people start using the wifi router the way it came to them.
 Every router comes with a default username and password like Comcast also called Xfinity routers which come with a default username.
 In such a case, anyone can easily access your router and drink all the internet juice so the fix is to always change the default settings that are necessary, rest leave it the way it was.

 6. Not enabling device sharing options

 Whenever you add a new device to the network, it comes with a pop-up box which asks users if the connection they are trying is either public, work or home.
 If you choose public, the system prevents sharing features on that device.
 The fix is when connecting machines, make sure the policy is set as home which allows sharing.

 7. Degrading router’s performance by older wifi devices

 A lot of the new users upgrade their networks to routers running the latest industry standards such as 802.11n or 802.11ac but what they don’t understand is that all the older routers shall access the network.
 It will lead to failure in the performance.
 Wireless systems act on something called lowest common denominator.
 The fix to this problem is to remove any older client that you have on the network.